ChristopherJack/ChristopherJack/README.md

 ### Hey there 👋

-- 🔭 I’m currently working on completing the AWS Cloud Foundations certification.
+- 🔭 I’m currently working on the Google Cybersecurity Professional Certificate.
-- 🌱 I’m currently learning front-end development.
+- 🌱 I’m currently studying for the CompTIA Network+ certification.

 #